How To Use The New Instagram “Superzoom”

 Hello, citizen of the internet.
-Surely you are familiar with the "dramatic chipmunk" meme, the peak of online humor of 2007:
+Surely you are familiar with the "Dramatic Chipmunk" meme, the peak of online humor of 2007:

-It's a chipmunk (actually, a prairie dog, but let's not split fur) that turns to the camera, with a quick zoom in, and very dramatic music.
+It's a chipmunk (actually, a prairie dog, but let's not split fur) that turns to the camera with a quick zoom in and very dramatic music.
 Here's the version with music:

-Instagram just added a new feature that you can use within Stories called "Superzoom".
-It zooms in super fast, and adds dramatic music.
-Basically, it lets you become dramatic chipmunk.
+Instagram just added a new feature that you can use within Stories called "Superzoom."
+It zooms in super fast and adds dramatic music.
+Basically, it lets you become Dramatic Chipmunk.

 ADVERTISEMENT